anuragsh31/anuragsh31/README.md

 ### Hi there 👋

 ## I am Anurag Shukla, a Passionate and Aspiring Data Scientist.
-My area of expertise are Python, Machine Learning, Deep Learning, Statistics.
+My area of expertise are Python, Machine Learning, Deep Learning, Computer Vision, Statistics.
 And I am exploring more on these Technologies.

 ![](https://visitor-badge.glitch.me/badge?page_id=anuragsh31.anuragsh31)